Payson S. Wild Professor

 Research Interest(s): Preference Formation; Political Communication; Experimental Methodology

 Regional Specialization(s): United States

-Department Strength(s): Feminist and Gender Studies; Political Parties; Public Opinion, Political Communication, and Political Participation; Experimental Methods
+Subfield Specialties: Experimental Methods; Political Parties; Public Opinion, Political Communication, and Political Participation

-James N. Druckman’s research focuses on political preference formation and communication.
-His recent work examines how citizens make political, economic, and social decisions in various contexts (e.g., settings with multiple competing messages, online information, deliberation).
-He also researches the relationship between citizens' preferences and public policy, and how political elites make decisions under varying institutional conditions.
+James N. Druckman is the Payson S. Wild Professor of Political Science and Faculty Fellow at the Institute for Policy Research at Northwestern University.
+He is also an Honorary Professor of Political Science at Aarhus University in Denmark.
+His research focuses on political preference formation and communication.
+His work examines how citizens make political, economic, and social decisions in various contexts (e.g., settings with multiple competing messages, online information, deliberation).
+He also researches the relationship between citizens' preferences and public policy and the polarization of American society.

 - Who Governs?
-Presidents, Public Opinion, and Manipulation, with Lawrence R. Jacobs, Chicago: University of Chicago Press, Forthcoming.
+Presidents, Public Opinion, and Manipulation, with Lawrence R. Jacobs, Chicago: University of Chicago Press, 2015.

 - Cambridge Handbook of Experimental Political Science, edited with Donald P. Green, James H. Kuklinski, and Arthur Lupia, New York: Cambridge University Press, 2011.

 - “Elite Party Cues Increase Vaccination Intentions among Republicans,” with Sophia L. Pink, James Chu, David G. Rand, and Robb Willer, Proceedings of the National Academy of Sciences of the United States of America 118: e2106559118, 2021.